 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lee, Jongchul, "Regionalization in Northeast Asia: Conceptions of economic cooperation and the Tumen River Area Development Programme (TRADP)" (1996).
 Geography - Dissertations.
-Paper 58.
+58.